mhabegger/webcamuploader/README.md

 ### CronJob

-Use the following Cronjob line to set a recurrent job that uploads the iamges.
+Use the following Cronjob line to set a recurrent job that uploads the images.

-    $ TODO
+If you cloned the repo into ubuntu's home directory, the default command to run the script would be `python /home/ubuntu/webcamuploader/webcamuploader`

+    */5  * * * * python /home/ubuntu/webcamuploader/webcamuploader > /dev/null

 ## Contributors